YinnyF/algos-and-data-structures/data_structures/data_structures.md

 | words | O(k) |
 _k denotes the size of the input string_

 <!-- ### Why do we need more data structures than a programming language provides? -->

+### What is a linear data structure?
+* Arrays, Linked Lists, Queues and Stacks are examples of linear data structures because they all have a logical start and a logical end

 ### Resources
 https://www.rubyguides.com/2019/04/ruby-data-structures/